sdpython/pyquickhelper/_doc/sphinxdoc/source/contribute.rst

 ++++++++++

 The sources can not be used with Python 2.7.
 The syntax first needs to be converted.
-That what does the following instruction based on Python 3.
+This is what the following instruction based on Python 3 does.
 The results will located in `dist_module27`.

 ::